 It costs nothing and runs great on old hardware

-Linux turns that beige piece of garbage computer from yesteryear that’s been hiding out in the closet into a highly efficient purpose built machine.
+Linux turns that beige piece of garbage computer from yesteryear that’s been hiding out in the closet into some kinda awesome, highly functional, purpose built machine.
 For free.
 The only cost is time and expertise.
 I’m not gonna lie, this kind of project can take a lot of time and a lot of expertise.
 But if you’re someone who knows a thing or two about computers, this could be a great investment of time, great for your wallet, and great for the environment.
 Everyone wins.

 Even very old hardware can be rendered usable again with Linux.
 Arch Linux has very modest minimum system requirements.
 Pretty much any old i686 system with 256MB RAM and about 800MB of free disk space should do.
 The i686 CPU was introduced in the 90s.
 We’re talking really old here.

 OpenBSD, famous for originating OpenSSH and known for its security, uses the slogan, “Only two remote holes in the default install, in a heck of a long time!”
 Linux, and BSD operating systems especially, tend to be very secure.